Skip to Main Content

 Each element should be followed by the corresponding punctuation mark as shown in the above list.

 List authors using last name first, followed by first name, then middle name or middle initials when possible.
 Do not list titles (Dr., Sir, Honorable) or degrees (PhD, MA, DDS) with the names.
-Do include suffixes (Jr. II, III),
+Do include suffixes (Jr. II, III).

-Example of a citation: Dr. Martin Luther King, Jr. would be listed as "King, Martin Luther, Jr."
+Dr. Martin Luther King, Jr. would be listed as "King, Martin Luther, Jr."

 For multiple resources by the same author, list the entries in alphabetical order by title.
-You can use three hyphens in place of the authors name for every entry after the first.
+You can use three hyphens in place of the author's name for every entry after the first.

 Example: